-Elective courses allow students to enhance their educational experience by earning a second concentration or by participating in a career co-op, term abroad or summer term abroad program.
+\ Elective courses allow students to enhance their educational experience by earning a second concentration or by participating in a career co-op or term abroad program.

 NOTES: Students must have MATH0001 (Mathematics Lab) or equivalent placement scores to enroll in the following courses: MATH1002 or MATH1020.